Travis Knight

-Travis Andrew Knight (born September 13, 1973) is an American animator, producer, director, and former rapper who has worked as the lead animator and current CEO for the stop-motion animation studio Laika, and directed the films Kubo and the Two Strings (2016) and Bumblebee (2018).
+Travis Andrew Knight (born September 13, 1973) is an American animator, producer, director, actor, and former rapper.
+The son of the Nike co-founder Phil Knight, he has worked as the lead animator and current CEO for the stop-motion animation studio Laika, including directing the company's films Kubo and the Two Strings (2016) and the upcoming Wildwood (2026).
+He also directed the live-action films Bumblebee (2018) and the upcoming Masters of the Universe (2026).
+Knight received three nominations for the Academy Awards.